Leonard Hill (physiologist): Medicine

 Hill's work on blood pressure led him to believe "the arterial pressure can be taken in man as rapidly, simply, and accurately as the temperature can be taken with the clinical thermometer".
 This work developed into the Hill's sign.
 Hill was the second recipient of the T. K. Sidey Medal, set up by the Royal Society of New Zealand as an award for outstanding scientific research.

 Hill was an advocate of light therapy and in 1924 authored Sunshine and Open Air: Their Influence on Health.

 Diving medicine

 Hill performed research into decompression sickness, oxygen toxicity, and effects of carbon dioxide in diving.

 Hill advocated linear or uniform decompression profiles.
 This type of decompression is used today by saturation divers.
 His work was financed by Augustus Siebe and the Siebe Gorman Company.

-Other interests
+Personal life

+Hill married Janet Alexander in 1891, and they had six children.
+In 1904, he took an extended leave of absence due to tuberculosis.
+Hill died of a cerebral thrombosis in 1952.

 Hill was a distinguished watercolourist and also wrote children's stories.
 He was fond of the outdoor life, and went every day to bathe in a pond in Epping Forest at Loughton where he lived.
 He later moved to Hampstead.